CristianaVladareanu26/static-PCA-teaching-materials/content/Statistics.md

 ---
 *Use the widget below to generate a random dataset.*

 *Click button 1 to visualize the direction of maximum variance: where the data spreads out the most.*

 *Click button 2 to see how each 2D point projects onto the line of maximum variance.*

-*Click button 3 to watch the data compress into a 1D number line.*
+*Click button 3 to watch the data compress into the 1D number line.*
-*Experiment with different datasets to understand how calculating variance and projecting the data effectively reduces its dimensions while keeping as much of the original spread as possible.*

 ```{anywidget} assets/variance.mjs
 :css: assets/variance.css